hash-bang/DropPox/README.md

 DropPox
 =======
-A Fuse mount point fixup various issues with Dropbox on Linux systems.
+A Fuse mount point to fix various issues with Dropbox on Linux systems.

 Installation